Why can sex be painful?

 Management of vaginal dryness includes following good vaginal hygiene measures such as avoidance of perfumed toiletries, feminine wipes, synthetic perfumes and soaps in the genital area, all of which can lead to increased dryness by removing natural body oils and beneficial bacteria.

 The use of natural oils can be helpful and the daily application of natural oils such as coconut, Vitamin E or almond oil after a shower to lock the moisture in around the vulval area helps many of my patients.
 Just massage the vulval area and DON’T WORRY if some of the oil enters the vagina.
 It’s safe.
 We eat oils!
+However, be aware that oils are not really suitable for use with condoms as they can degrade polyisoprene and latex leaving one vulnerable to STIs and unwanted pregnancies.
+They can also act as natural spermicides so are not safe when trying to conceive.

 The regular use of water-based vaginal moisturisers can also help keep the area supple and make sexual intercourse less uncomfortable.